QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 $$ T_{t} =  T_{cold} + x_{t} ( T_{hot} -  T_{cold}) $$

-The losses are modelled with basic thermal conductivity through the insulating material of the storge, differentiated into wall, lid and bottom.
+The losses are modelled with basic thermal conductivity through the insulating material of the storage, differentiated into wall, lid and bottom.
 The outside temperature can either be the ambient temperature from the global weather file, a given temperature profile or a fixed temperature.
 The ground temperature for the heat conductivity through the bottom is assumed to be constant.
-Thermal transmission resistances at the inner and outher surfaces are not considered.
+Thermal transmission resistances at the inner and outer surfaces are not considered.
 The thermal power of the losses can be calculated as

 $$
 \dot{Q}_{losses} = U_{top}  * A_{top} * (T_{hot} - T_{ambient air}) + \\